dbos-inc/dbos-docs/docs/api-reference/cloud-cli.md

 - `<database-instance-name>`: The name of the database instance to link.
 Must be between 3 and 30 characters and contain only lowercase letters, numbers, underscores, and dashes.
 - `-H, --hostname <string>`: The hostname for your Postgres database instance (required).
 - `-p, --port [number]`: The connection port for your Postgres database instance (default: `5432`).
-- `-W, --password [string]`: Your password for this database instance.
+- `-W, --password [string]`: The password for the `dbosadmin` role.
 If not provided, will be prompted on the command line.
 Passwords must contain 8 or more characters.
 - `--enable-timetravel`: Enable time travel for your database instance.
+Please follow [our instructions](../cloud-tutorials/byod-management#enabling-time-travel) to set up your database before using this option.

 ---